Explore Natural Philosophy

 Published posthumously.

-Collingwood’s ideas align strongly with TST’s empirical narrative realism because he understood history as an act of interpretation grounded in evidence.
+Collingwood’s ideas align strongly with empirical narrative realism.
 His famous idea of historical “re-enactment” means that historians try to reconstruct the thought behind past human actions.
-That supports the view that history is not the past itself.
-It is a rational retelling of the past.
-The event happened in the material world, but the historical account requires the mind to organize traces, infer motives, connect causes, and reconstruct meaning.
-In that sense, Collingwood helps support the TST claim that history is rational reconstruction, not direct empirical observation.
+The past is a retelling.
+The event happened in the material world, but the historical account requires rational thought.
+Collingwood supported the idea that history is indirect rational reconstruction, not direct empirical observation.

-TST extends Collingwood by placing his insight inside a broader framework of empirical, rational, and irrational ideas.
-Collingwood focused especially on reconstructing human thought and intent.
-TST widens the lens: the past was empirical, the surviving traces are empirical, but the historical story is rational and measured against empirical traces.
-A diary, fossil, photograph, ruin, recording, or memory gives history an empirical anchor.
-The narrative built from those anchors is rational because it arranges evidence into sequence, cause, context, and meaning.
-TST also adds the language of confidence: some historical stories are strongly supported, some are weak, and some collapse when reality pushes back.
+The surviving traces are empirical.
+A diary, fossil, photograph, or ruin gives history an empirical anchor.
+The narrative built from those traces is rational because it arranges evidence into sequence, cause, context, and meaning.
+This also gives us the language of confidence: some historical stories align with reality strongly, some are weak, and some collapse when reality pushes back.
+Historical writing becomes irrational when it outruns the evidence and drifts into unsupported speculation.

 — map / TST —